esnet/iperf/README.md

                                   S(settings) V(server) reports
     -y, --reportstyle C      report as a Comma-Separated Values

-Also deprecated is the ability to set the options via environment variables.
+Also removed is the ability to set the options via environment variables.

 Known Issues